-ACRT 202: Automotive Paint: Three-Stage and Custom Painting
+ACRT 202A: Automotive Paint: Three-Stage and Custom Painting Fundamentals

-This course introduces students to the highly-skilled field of automotive three-stage and custom painting.
-It includes a comprehensive study of the materials, equipment, and techniques necessary for the successful application of automotive refinishing material.
+This course introduces automotive three-stage and custom refinishing.
+It includes a comprehensive study of the materials, equipment, and techniques necessary for the successful application of pearl, candy-apple and lace three-stage paints.
 Through the practicum experience, students have the opportunity to integrate their classroom knowledge in a workplace environment.
 (CSU)